 π Contribute Benchmark#

-EvalScope, as the official evaluation tool of ModelScope, is continuously optimizing its benchmark evaluation features!
-We invite you to refer to this tutorial to easily add your own evaluation benchmarks and share your contributions with the community.
-Letβs work together to support the growth of EvalScope and make our tools even better!
+EvalScope, the official evaluation tool of ModelScope, is continuously optimizing its benchmark evaluation features!
+We invite you to refer to this tutorial to easily add your own benchmark evaluation and share your contribution with the community.
+Letβs work together to improve EvalScope and make our tool even better!

 Below, using MMLU-Pro

-as an example, we will introduce how to add benchmark evaluations, which includes three main steps: uploading datasets, registering datasets, and writing evaluation tasks.
+as an example, we will introduce how to add a benchmark evaluation, primarily including three steps: uploading the dataset, registering the dataset, and writing the evaluation task.

 Upload Benchmark Evaluation Dataset#

-Upload the benchmark evaluation dataset to ModelScope, allowing users to load the dataset with a single click and benefit more users.
+Upload the benchmark evaluation dataset to ModelScope, which allows users to load the dataset with one click, benefiting more users.
 Of course, if the dataset already exists, you can skip this step.

 See also